Variance Decay Property for Filter Stability: Introduction

 \subsection{Outline}

 The outline of the remainder of this paper is as follows.
 The mathematical background on HMMs and the filter stability problem appears in~\Sec{sec:problem-formulation}.
 The two central concepts in this paper -- the backward map and the variance decay property -- are introduced in~\Sec{sec:backward_map}. \Sec{sec:func_notn_assmp} contains a discussion of function spaces and the dual optimal control problem.
-This is followed by two sections that describes the two main contributions: \Sec{sec:dual-optimal-ctrl} introduces the Poincar\'e inequality and~\Sec{sec:model_prop} describes its relationship to the HMM model properties. \Sec{sec:numerics} contains some numerical examples showing the significance of the Poincar\'e constant to convergence rate for the filter.
+This is followed by two sections that describes the two main contributions: \Sec{sec:dual-optimal-ctrl} introduces the Poincar\'e inequality for nonlinear filter and~\Sec{sec:model_prop} describes its relationship to the HMM model properties for a finite state-space model.
 The paper closes with some conclusions and directions for future work in~\Sec{sec:conc}.
 Details of the proofs appear in the Appendix.